mantidproject/mantidimaging/docs/user_guide/index.rst

    :alt: Loading screen
    :align: center

 4. Continue by selecting which window shows the most accurate depiction of the sample.
-Mantid image will highlight the window it feels is best in green.
+Mantid Imaging will highlight the window it feels is best in green.
 5. Repeat for a slice at the bottom.
 6. After this the "Calculate COR/Tilt from slice COR table" will now be selectable.
 Feel free to repeat the process for intermediate slices before pressing this button.